jamisoncozart/favorite-band/README.md

 ## Description

-_This simple webpage includes custom CSS styles using classes and floats._
+_This HTML webpage includes custom CSS styles using classes and floats._

 ## Setup/Installation Requirements